zfox23/Spatial-Audio-API-Examples/examples/web/dots/README.md

 # Dots: A basic, but complete, 2D multi-user spatialized sound demo.

 Everything is drag and drop:
 - Drag your dot to move.
+You face in the direction that you drag.
 - Drag on an mp3 to play it from that position, and anyone can drag it around afterwords.
 Gets deleted when you leave.
 (Opens a second connection to the mixer.)
 - Drag an image to be the background (for everyone).
 -  Drag an image onto yourself or any music to be the image.
-- ~~Change direction to face direction of drag.~~

 Start in anteroom/lobby, showing how many in each room.
 Join the one you want.